avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 - A total of 500 million KCoins is allocated by the protocol for referral rewards.

 #### Karma Rewards
-- Each month, the protocol mints 100 KCoins to the top 1,000 users with the highest Karma coins that didn't get this award yet.
+- Each month, the protocol mints 10 KCoins to the top 1,000 users with the highest Karma coins that didn't get this award yet.
 - Up to 250M KCoins are allocated for this reward.
 When these have been allocated the protocol stops rewarding users with top karam.

 #### Transaction Fees Subsidies
 - The protocol rewards up 250M KCoins to users payment transactions over 10 years period in the form of transaction fees subsidies.
 - Transaction susedies are minted by the protocol for payment transactions and are given to block producers.
-When a subsedy is applied, the user who submitted the transaction doesn't pay the transaction fee.
+When a subsidy is applied, the user who submitted the transaction doesn't pay the transaction fee.
 - These intentional design decision designed to encourage sign-ups, appreciation, and coin usage in the real-world as means of payment.

 ---